TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/8-Back-in-the-controller.rst

 Back in the controller
 ======================

-You get the ready ``Blog`` objects delivered in an array.
-"Ready" means in this context that every ``Blog`` object already has all it's ``Post`` objects and their ``Comment`` and ``Tag`` objects.
+The ready ``Blog`` objects are delivered in an array.
+"Ready" means in this context that every ``Blog`` object already has all its related ``Post`` objects and their ``Comment`` and ``Tag`` objects.

-These blogs are delivered to the object responsible for the output for further processing: the so-called *View*.
-If we make no own choice, like in our example, the TemplateView of Fluid is automatically available under the class variable ``$this->view``.
+These blogs are delivered to the object responsible for the output for further processing: the so-called *View*, available under the class variable ``$this->view``.

-.. todo: Let's drop that last sentence starting with "If we make no own choice..."
-         It's bad english and hard to understand without further explanation.

-With the method ``assign()`` we "bind" the array with our blogs to the variable name "blogs" of the TemplateView.
-It can be addressed with this name in the template.
+The method ``assign()`` "binds" the array of the blogs to the variable named "blogs" of the TemplateView.
+It can be addressed in the template with this name.
 The method ``render()`` of the TemplateView starts the generation of the HTML code.

 .. todo: Let's have a code example here to let people see assign and render in action

-Before we leave our small, contemplative action island and dig into the deep of the Fluid template, let's take a look at the abbreviations and simplifications Extbase offers at this point.
+Before leaving the small, contemplative action island and digging into the deep of the Fluid template, take a look at the abbreviations and simplifications Extbase offers at this point.

 .. todo: deep -> depths?